Stable Set Polytopes with High Lift-and-Project Ranks for the Lov\'asz-Schrijver SDP Operator: Preliminaries

 holds. \end{proof}

 Therefore, $\LS_+(P)$ contains the same set of integral solutions as $P$.
 Moreover, if $P$ is a tractable set (i.e., one can optimize a linear function over $P$ in polynomial time), then so is $\LS_+(P)$.
 It is also known that $\LS_+(P)$ is strictly contained in $P$ unless $P = P_I$.
 Thus, while it is generally $\mathcal{NP}$-hard to optimize over the integer hull $P_I$, $\LS_+(P)$ offers a tractable relaxation of $P_I$ that is tighter than the initial relaxation $P$.
+Again, the reader may refer to Lov{\'a}sz and Schrijver~\cite{LovaszS91} additional discussion and properties of the $\LS_+$ operator.